Tuesday, February 4, 2014

 Disclaimer: I do not advocate for violent behavior... but sometimes a girl's gotta defend herself( please do not repeat my behavior).

-This story has to do with bullying and how four year old me decided to handle and forever stop my bully from ever making fun of me again; my classmate decided that for some reason or another she did not like me and so she teased me everyday and threaten to hit me with her father's belt, she would also bite and pinch me.
-At the age of four I was being severally bullied by another four year old!
+This story has to do with bullying and how four year old me decided to handle and forever stop my bully from ever making fun of me again.
+My classmate decided that for some reason or another she did not like me and so she teased me every day and threaten to hit me with her father's belt, she would also bite and pinch me.
+At the age of four, I was being severely bullied by another four year old!

-My mother being a teacher at the same school and being fully aware of the situation spoke not only to my teacher but also with the principal of the school and the school's psychologist; nothing ever happened and the bullying continued.
+My mother being a teacher at the same school and being acutely aware of the situation spoke not only to my teacher but also with the principal of the school and the school's psychologist; nothing ever happened, and the bullying continued.
 One day after school my two older brothers and I were having a snack after school.
-My mom was in the kitchen and the three of us were in the dinner table.
-According to my mother ( being four I do not recall all the details, but my mother does and she filled me in on them) I was telling my bothers about my day and how this bully was treating me; my eldest brother then suggested that if I wanted to stop being bullied that I needed to hit her in the head with my lunchbox, my other brother then chimed in and agreed with our eldest brother; and of course, who is going to question the advice of a sibling?
-Especially when the advice comes from both your older and wiser brothers.
+My mom was in the kitchen, and the three of us were at the dinner table.
+According to my mother ( being four I do not recall all the details, but my mom does, and she filled me in on them).
+I was telling my brothers about my day and how this bully was treating me; my eldest brother then suggested that if I wanted to stop being bullied that I needed to hit her on the head with my lunchbox.
+My other brother then chimed in and agreed with our eldest brother; and of course, who is going to question the advice of a sibling?
+Especially when the information comes from both your older and wiser brothers.

 Hope you got a good laugh out of my story.